-The root entity type is "sample" because the outputs from the previous workflow were written to the sample table, where you will find them alongside the primary input data.
+If you workflow will run on a single entity, the root entity type is the single entity table.
+For the Workflows Quickstart, the root entity type is "sample" because the workflow will run on a single sample.
+Remember, the outputs from the previous workflow were written to the sample table, where you will find them alongside the primary input data.

 Notice that the dropdown includes all columns in the "samples" data table, including those from Part 1!
 Be careful to select the name you used as output in Part 2.

-4. Configure the outputs and run the workflow
+Step 4.
+Configure outputs and run the workflow

-To write to the data table, start by typing "this." and then fill in a name for this attribute.
+4.2.
+To write to the data table, start by typing "this." and then add a name for this attribute.
 The workflow will generate a column for the generated data in the sample table.

-4.3.
-Click the blue Run Analysis button to submit your workflows
+4.4.
+Click the blue Run Analysis button to submit your workflows.